Scotopic Problem Solver

 - 400 rounds of carbine training ammunition.

-- ‘Simunition’ or Non-Lethal Training Ammunition (NLTA) weapons system conversion kit for pistol as well as at least 3 NLTA training magazines.
+- ‘Simunition’ or Non-Lethal Training Ammunition (NLTA) weapon system conversion kit for the pistol.

-- 50 rounds of ‘Simunition’ or NLTA handgun ammunition.
+- 50 rounds of NLTA corresponding pistol ammunition.

 - Eye protection and electronic ear protection.

-- Appropriate clothing; long sleeve shirt, pants, gloves and knee pads are mandatory.
+- Appropriate clothing: long sleeve shirt, pants, gloves, and knee pads are mandatory.
+Elbow pads and face wrap are optional.

-- Weapons maintenance equipment, batteries, notepad, pen and permanent marker.
+- Weapons maintenance equipment, notepad, pen, and permanent marker.

-- Legal firearms; department issued and/or personally owned with paperwork as well as a NLTA firearm conversion system for handgun.
+- Legal firearms: department issued and/or personally owned with valid paperwork.

-- Able to demonstrate and employ safe weapons handling during courses of fire.
+- Able to demonstrate and employ safe weapons handling during training.

-- Previous intermediate to advanced firearms training to include movement, barricades, communication with others and adverse shooting positions are recommended.
+- Previous intermediate to advanced firearms training to include movement, barricades, communication with others and adverse shooting positions is recommended.